upenn-embedded/omnibot.github.io/README.md

 ### **3. Demo your device.**

 [https://drive.google.com/file/d/1towJo-rZc65AxGEO1gTTv1Kd22KoXjRQ/view?usp=sharing](https://drive.google.com/file/d/1towJo-rZc65AxGEO1gTTv1Kd22KoXjRQ/view?usp=sharing)

+### 2. Explain your firmware implementation, including application logic and critical drivers you've written.

+**Robot Movement**: 3 timers were configured to drive the motors.
+Timer 1 is used for Motor 1, Timer 3 is used for Motor 2, and Timer 4 is used for Motor 3.
+For timer 3 and 4, one PWM pin outputs variable duty cycles, and a GPIO direction pin sets motor direction (HIGH/LOW).
+For timer 1, there are two PWM pins to output variable duty cycles.
+Then we have custom functions such as move_forward(), move_backward(), move_left(), and move_right().
+Each function will send different duty cycles to each wheel to control it in the four basic directions.
+To control the speed, the ratio of duty cycle for each wheel can be scaled up or down.
+We begin the robot movement by initializing all motors and calibrating the IMU sensor.
+Then based off the data from the IMU, we will call one of the four functions to guide the direction of the robot.

+**IMU Calibration**: To implement the IMU so that the robot can move based off of the IMU tilting degree, we collected data for the x and y positions.
+With this data, we plotted the two datasets to see the differences in variables when we tilt the IMU and when it is stationary.
+We also observed that as the degree of tiling increases, the absolute value of the IMU output also increases.

 ### 4. Have you achieved some or all of your Software Requirements Specification (SRS)?